Mylène Farmer discography

 Her next studio album, Anamorphosée, was released in October 1995, led by the number-one single, "XXL".
-It topped the French Albums Chart for two weeks in January 1997 and was certified Diamond in 2009, selling 1.1 million copies.
+It topped the French Albums Chart for two weeks in January 1997 and was certified Diamond in 2009, selling 1.2 million copies.
 To promote the album, Farmer embarked on a tour in 1996, which was recorded and released as Live à Bercy in May 1997, reaching number two on the albums chart.
 Farmer's fifth studio album, Innamoramento, was released in April 1999.
-Although it narrowly missed reaching the top spot (stalling at number two), it has sold 1.1 million copies and achieved Diamond status.
+Although it narrowly missed reaching the top spot (stalling at number two), it has sold 1.3 million copies in France and achieved Diamond status.
 The album provided five top ten hits, including "L'Âme-stram-gram", "Souviens-toi du jour" and the title track - all of which made the top five.
 Farmer's next live album, Mylenium Tour, was released in December 2000 and topped the chart for one week.
 In November 2001, Farmer released her first greatest hits album entitled Les mots.
-It became one of the best-selling compilation albums of all time in France with approximately 1.5 million copies sold.
+It became one of the best-selling compilation albums of all time in France with approximately 1.6 million copies sold.
 The album also contained some new material, including the songs: "Les mots" (duet with Seal), "C'est une belle journée" and "Pardonne-moi", all of which became top ten hits in France.
 Farmer's sixth and seventh studio albums, Avant que l'ombre... and Point de suture, were released respectively in April 2005 and in August 2008, reaching number one.
 Point de suture gave Farmer five number-one singles.
 In addition, she released two commercially successful DVDs of her 2006 and 2009 tours, Avant que l'ombre... à Bercy and N°5 on Tour.

 Farmer's eighth studio album Bleu noir, released in December 2010, topped the chart and was certified Diamond in France.
 The lead single of the album, "Oui mais... non", topped the chart in France as well.
 The next two singles, "Bleu noir" and "Lonely Lisa", also reached number one.
 A greatest hits album titled 2001.2011 was released in December 2011 and debuted at number three on the French Albums Chart.
 In November 2012, Farmer released her ninth studio album, Monkey Me, which debuted at number one and spawned three singles: chart-topping "À l'ombre", and "Je te dis tout" and "Monkey Me", both peaking at number three.
 The album was supported by the tour, which led to the recording and release of the live album and video, Timeless 2013.
 In November 2015, Farmer's tenth studio album Interstellaires was released, with "Stolen Car", a duet with Sting, as lead single.
 Both debuted at number one on the French charts.
+The song was a remake of one of Sting's earlier songs, and it also reached #1 on the Billboard Dance Club Play chart.
 In September 2018, Farmer released her eleventh studio album, Désobéissance, which topped the chart.
 Singles from Désobéissance also topped the sales chart, giving Farmer her twentieth number-ones there.